-a 4-tuple with the pruned_dag, the out-edges of the inputs, and needs/provides resolved based on given inputs/outputs (which might be a subset of all needs/outputs of the returned graph).
+a 3-tuple with the pruned\dag & the needs/provides resolved based on the given inputs/outputs (which might be a subset of all needs/outputs of the returned graph).

 Use the returned needs/provides to build a new plan.